luigimuratore/Anthropomorphic_robot_manipulator_5DOF-I-m_not_a_Robotic_Arm/README.md

 --------------------

 # I’m not a Robotic Arm
-We are:
-Luigi, Giorgia, Iskandar, Moussa, Fatir.
+We are Luigi and Giorgia.
 We will show you the results of our robotics project we did during this semester.

 ----------------------------------